JordanMartinez/purescript-jordans-reference/21-Hello-World/06-Application-Structure/src/01-Monads-and-Effects.md

 **In other words, if we use one monad, we cannot use any other monads.** So, how do we get around this limitation?

-We saw the same problem earlier when we wanted to run an `Effect` monad inside of a `Box` monad.
-We fixed it by "lifting" the `Effect` monad into the `Box` monad via a [`NaturalTransformation`](https://pursuit.purescript.org/packages/purescript-prelude/4.1.0/docs/Data.NaturalTransformation#t:NaturalTransformation)/`~>`.
+We saw the same problem earlier when we wanted to run an `Effect` monad inside of an `Aff` monad.
+We fixed it by "lifting" the `Effect` monad into the `Aff` monad via a [`NaturalTransformation`](https://pursuit.purescript.org/packages/purescript-prelude/4.1.0/docs/Data.NaturalTransformation#t:NaturalTransformation)/`~>`.
 This was abstracted into a type class specific for `Effect ~> someOtherMonad` in [`MonadEffect`](https://pursuit.purescript.org/packages/purescript-effect/2.0.0/docs/Effect.Class#t:MonadEffect).

 `MTL` and `Free` use different approaches to solving this problem and its solution is what creates the Onion Architecture-like idea we mentioned before.
 As we saw earlier in Nate's video in this folder's ReadMe, `mtl` is the "Final Encoding" style and `Free`/`Run` is the "Initial Encoding" style.

 **The following ideas are quick overviews of each approach.
 Their terminology and exact details will be explained in their upcoming folder.
 It is not meant to be clearly understandable at first.**

 #### MTL Approach

+**Monad Transformers** are thus named because they "transform" some other monad by augmenting it with additional functions.
+One monad (e.g. `Box`) can only use `bind` and `pure` to do sequential computation.
+However, we can "transform" `Box`, so that it now has state-manipulating functions like `get`/`set`/`modify`.
+"MTL" refers to the original "Monad Transformers Library" (I believe).

 In the `MTL`-approach, one models the above effects using functions (we'll show how later).
 Since monad transformers augment some "base" monad, it creates a stack-like picture (read from bottom to top):
 ```